MVGrasp: Real-Time Multi-View 3D Object Grasping in Highly Cluttered Environments

 \section{Problem Formulation}

-In this work, the robot uses a single Kinect camera to perceive the world.
 We formulate grasp synthesis as a learning problem of planning parallel-jaw grasps for objects in clutter.
-In particular, we intend to learn a function that receives a collection of rendered depth images of a 3D object as input, and returns (\textit{i}) the best approaching direction, and (\textit{ii}) a grasp map representing per-pixel grasp configuration for a selected view.
-The grasp map is then used to find the best grasp configuration for removing a target object from the workspace.
-In this work, we assume that the object has been segmented from a scene, and refer the reader to our previous works for this purpose~\cite{kasaei2018towards,kasaei2019local}.
+In particular, we intend to learn a function that receives a collection of \textit{virtual} depth images of a 3D object as input, and returns as outputs the best view to approach the object, and a grasp map, which represents pixel-wise grasp configuration for the selected view.